Perturbative quasinormal mode frequencies: General framework

 Note that $\cE_0$ denotes the zeroth order eigenvalue in perturbation of $\alpha$, not the fundamental mode eigenvalue.
 Typically, the zeroth order equation is the master equation for spherically symmetric black holes, but our formalism is not restricted to this specific situation.
 At each order, we solve the differential equation by requiring proper boundary conditions, and then get the perturbative corrections to the eigenvalues.

 We first solve the zeroth order equation \eqref{eq:zeroth} by imposing the ordinary QNM boundary condition:

-This is natural in perturbation theory.
-There are many techniques to solve \eqref{eq:zeroth} numerically.
-To go to the next order, we need both the eigenvalue and the eigenfunction at a fixed energy level (or an overtone number in the QNM terminology). \footnote{This point is quite different from the textbook-like method in quantum mechanics, in which one needs all the eigenvalues and the eigenfunctions at the lowest order.} Though, in this work, we will use a method recently proposed in \cite{hatsuda2020}, we stress that our idea should work for many other techniques.
+There are many techniques to solve Eq.~\eqref{eq:zeroth} numerically.
+To go to the next order, we need the zeroth order eigenfunction $\Phi_0(x)$ with the eigenvalue $\cE_0$. \footnote{This point is quite different from the textbook-like method in quantum mechanics, in which one needs all the eigenvalues and the eigenfunctions at the zeroth order to use them as a basis of Hilbert space.} Though, in this work, we will use a method recently proposed in \cite{hatsuda2020}, we stress that our idea should work for many other techniques.

 Once we obtain the eigenvalue and the eigenfunction at the zeroth order, we can proceed to the first order equation.
 The equation we should solve is

 We regard this equation as the inhomogeneous differential equation for $\Phi_1(x)$ with the unknown constant $\cE_1$, while $\Phi_0(x)$ and $\cE_0$ are known.
 For the function $\Phi_1(x)$, we impose the same QNM boundary condition for $\Phi_0(x)$: